Track mileage automatically

 IRS mileage tracking requirements

-- recording the odometer at the beginning and end of the trip or
+- Recording the odometer at the beginning and end of the trip, or

-The easiest way to satisfy the IRS mileage tracking requirements is to use a mileage tracking app.
-There's a range of apps that are designed to simplify tracking and recording your mileage in a compliant manner, such as Driversnote.
+There's a range of apps designed to simplify tracking and recording your mileage in a compliant manner, such as Driversnote.
 Driversnote works for iOS and Android and for both self-employed and employed individuals.

 Should I track personal mileage?